RuiFSP/100-days-of-code/r1-log.md

 Day11 - The Blackjack Capstone Project
    - The project was a recap and practical approach of all the concepts learn in previous days 😀
-   - For the record: Blackjack is my favorite casino game, o i had tons of fun with it 😂
+   - For the record: Blackjack is my favorite casino game, o I had tons of fun with it 😂

 The end Project is [Blackjack](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects/Day11)